 Darwinex analyses the risk per position and not per trade, in other words, it calculates the accumulated risk exposure of all open trades simultaneously.

-At Darwinex you can trade with Forex, as well as CFDs such as the most widely-known indices, and some commodities.
+At Darwinex you can trade with Forex, as well as CFDs such as the most widely-known indices, and some commodities and stocks (USA).

 A trade is nothing more than a sales agreement in any one of these assets, therefore a trade starts with the purchase of an asset, and it ends with its sale.

 Its risk is determined, amongst other factors, in terms of the leverage used by the trader.